- Packaging Engineers

 - Container cost structure

 Barrier characteristics are important for a variety of reasons.
 Multilayer packages are one of the methods that are being developed to improve barrier characteristics of PET packages.
-This one day session investigates methods, materials, equipment and applications in the forefront of this technology.
+This one-day session investigates methods, materials, equipment, and applications at the forefront of this technology.
 Other barrier enhancements such as coatings or alternate materials like PEN are also discussed.

 - Principles of permeation

 - Barrier requirements of product categories